Necrotizing Enterocolitis

 Support

-TPN is needed for 10 to 14 days while the intestine heals.
+PN is needed for 10 to 14 days while the intestine heals.

 Surgery

 For infants undergoing laparotomy, the gangrenous bowel is resected, and ostomies are created.
-(Primary reanastomosis may be done if the remaining intestine shows no signs of ischemia.)
+(Primary reanastomosis may be performed if the remaining intestine shows no signs of ischemia.)
 With resolution of sepsis and peritonitis, intestinal continuity can be reestablished several weeks or months later.

 Strictures secondary to NEC require resection.